gmordant/WassersteinGoF/README.md

 This package helps to perform goodness-of-fit tests relying on the Wasserstein (p=1,2) distance.
 Have a look at the Temp/Examples.R for an example for Gaussian data.

+## Installation
-Recall that to install the package from R you must use the two following lines.
+To install the package from R you must use the two following lines.

 library(devtools)
 install_github("gmordant/WassersteinGoF", ref = "main")

+Somtimes, you need to update some packages in the process.
+Accept it and restart the R session before trying to use 'WassersteinGoF'.

 Do not hesitate to reach out for support or comments.

-Note: package built and tested on a Mac.
+Note: This package was succesfully tested on MacOS and Ubuntu.